How can I be a Christian and affirm LGBTQ+?

 In Capernaum, a centurion came asking Jesus to heal his dear servant who lay at home paralyzed and suffering (Matthew 8:5-13, Luke 7:1-10).
 Servant or slave is a translation from the ancient Greek word "pais", a word describing a younger same-sex male partner (1).
 In addition, it was rare for a military commander to care so much about an ordinary slave or servant.
 In contrast, it was very common at the time for elite Roman men to keep a young boy for intimate relations (2).

 Jesus was willing to go to the home where the centurion and his male companion lived.
 The centurion, a high-ranking military authority, said he was not worthy to receive Jesus and had confidence that Jesus could just say the word and the servant would be healed.
 Jesus praised the centurion's faith, saying the centurion showed greater faith than the Israelites.
 The disciples were likely shocked that Jesus would praise a commander who enforced the Roman occupation of Israel.
-This centurion at the crucifixion of Jesus, traditionally named Longinus, stated "Truly, this man was the Son of God."
+This centurion is often associated with the centurion at the crucifixion of Jesus, traditionally named Longinus, who stated "Truly, this man was the Son of God."
 (Matthew 27:45-54).
 Jesus healed the centurion's servant without condemning the centurion's potentially intimate relationship with the man he held dear.

-Jesus Acknowledged God Created Some Men Not to be Heterosexual
+Jesus Acknowledged God Created Sexual Diversity

-Jesus acknowledges three groups of eunuchs (Matthew 19:11-12):
+Jesus acknowledges three groups of eunuchs and does not condemn them (Matthew 19:11-12):

 Those made eunuchs by others.
 This typically applied to either slaves or guards for female royalty or female harems.